Geri Halliwell: Politics

 In the run-up to the 1997 general election, Halliwell declared: "I saw a lot of what Mrs Thatcher did.
 She was definitely the original Spice Girl rising from the greengrocer's daughter to Prime Minister."
-She said in 1996 that Tony Blair was "not a safe pair of hands for the economy".
+She had said in 1996 that Tony Blair was "not a safe pair of hands for the economy".
 By the 2001 general election, Halliwell had switched her support to Tony Blair and the Labour Party, making a cameo appearance in one of their party election broadcasts.

 In a 2007 interview with The Guardian, Halliwell said she was a feminist, but took issue with its image, explaining: "It's about branding.
 For me, feminism is bra-burning lesbianism.
 It's very unglamorous.
 I'd like to see it rebranded.
 We need to see a celebration of our femininity and softness."

-Following the death of Margaret Thatcher in 2013, Halliwell paid tribute to Thatcher on Twitter and wrote "Thinking of our 1st Lady of girl power, Margaret Thatcher, a green grocer's daughter who taught me any thing is possible...x" before deleting the post in response to negative comments from fans.
-Halliwell later expressed regret for deleting the Tweet and wrote on her personal blog "Now I realise that I do admire a woman, whether she is right or wrong, regardless of her opinions.
+Following the death of Margaret Thatcher in 2013, Halliwell paid tribute to Thatcher on Twitter and wrote: "Thinking of our 1st Lady of girl power, Margaret Thatcher, a green grocer's daughter who taught me any thing is possible...x" before deleting the post in response to negative comments from fans.
+Halliwell later expressed regret for deleting the Tweet and wrote on her personal blog: "Now I realise that I do admire a woman, whether she is right or wrong, regardless of her opinions.
 She had the courage to stand by her convictions.
 Not like me.
 I look at my behavior, which exposed how weak I was under fire, not like Margaret Thatcher.
 Rest in peace."

 In 2019, Halliwell named Winston Churchill as a historical British figure she admired.

 In 2022, Halliwell posed for photographs with Conservative Party politicians Nadine Dorries and Liz Truss (then the British foreign secretary) during the UEFA Women's Euro 2022 final and reportedly endorsed Truss' campaign in the July–September 2022 Conservative Party leadership election.